Soothe Your Mind Naturally With These Essential Oils

 Introduction to Aromatherapy

-Aromatherapy—sometimes called essential oil therapy—is more than just a trend.
-It’s an ancient practice that uses concentrated plant extracts to bring balance to the mind, body, and spirit.
+1.png Aromatherapy—sometimes known as essential oil therapy—isn’t just a modern wellness trend.
+It’s a practice rooted in centuries of plant-based healing, using concentrated botanical extracts to help balance the mind, body, and spirit.

 1. What Exactly Is Aromatherapy?